Klipper3d/klipper/docs/Manual_Level.md

 BED_SCREWS_ADJUST
 ```

-This tool will move the printer's nozzle to each screw XY location and
+This tool will move the printer's nozzle to each screw (X, Y) location
-then move the nozzle to a Z=0 height.
+and then move the nozzle to a Z=0 height.
 At this point one can use the
 "paper test" to adjust the bed screw directly under the nozzle.
 See
 the information described in
 ["the paper test"](Bed_Level.md#the-paper-test), but adjust the bed